stablekernel/aqueduct/source/docs/application/configure.md

-# Configuring an Aqueduct Application
+# Configuring an Application and its Environment

 This guide covers configuring an Aqueduct application.